 Denver, CO 80204

-There are three breweries in the Denver area that have coordinated a drop point for entries for us and we greatly appreciate the convenience to our entrants.
+There are two breweries in the Denver area that have coordinated a drop point for entries for us and we greatly appreciate the convenience to our entrants.
 They are The Brew Hut/Dry Dock Brewing Co. in Aurora and the Cheeky Monk Belgian Beer Cafe in Westminster.
-In addition, you can drop your entries at Left Hand Brewing in Longmont.
-Homebrew entries must be dropped off in the Tasting Room to Ben, John or James.

 Additional option for the mountains: Bonfire Brewing Company in Eagle, CO.
 Please drop off at their production facility at: 936 Chambers Court during the day or at their tap room at 127 West Second St. after 4pm.